 What Is Navient?

-Navient has had an outsized number of customer complaints, according to the CFPB's online database.
-Between July 2018 and August 2019, consumers filed more than 53,700 formal complaints about student loans with the CFPB.
-Nearly 26,000—almost half of them—were related to Navient.
-That was by far the biggest percentage for any one student loan servicer.
+Navient has an outsized number of customer complaints logged in the Consumer Financial Protection Bureau's (CFPB) online database.
+Between August 18, 2019 and the same date in 2020, consumers filed 5,259 formal complaints about student loans with the CFPB.
+Over one-third of them—1,825—were related to Navient.

 Some of the most common issues borrowers alleged in the complaints were categorized as “received bad information” about loans and “trouble with how payments are being handled.”